JuliusJaenchen/mindmap-explainable-ai/docs/05 Unidirectory Explained.md

 - **Flexibility:** This tagging approach allows users to navigate seamlessly between different types of information, fostering a comprehensive understanding of subjects.

 # How to recreate the Miro Board in the Unidirectory structure
+The term "Unidirectory" is synonymous with Zettelkasten, and we use them interchangeably.

 ## Our best practices